MetOffice/fab/docs/source/glossary.rst

         to, usually, a collection of :term:`Artefact` - but can be anything.

-        Fab passes the growing artefact store to each step in turn, where they typically read a :term:`Artefact Collection` and create a new one for subsequent steps to read.
+        Fab passes the growing artefact store to each step in turn, where they typically read an :term:`Artefact Collection` and create a new one for subsequent steps to read.

         See also :ref:`Artefacts Overview <artefacts_overview>`